-DF-16: Equities - Disclosure for Banking Book Positions
+DF-16: Equities - Disclosure for banking book positions

-Investments are classified at the time of purchase into Held for trade (HFT), Available for Sale (AFS) and Held to Maturity (HTM) categories in line with the RBI master circular-Prudential Norms for classification, valuation and operation of investments portfolio by Banks.
-In accordance with the RBI guidelines, investments in equity of subsidiaries and joint ventures (a joint venture will be one where the bank, along with its subsidiaries, holds more than 25 percent of the equity) are required to be classified under HTM category.
+Investments are classified at the time of purchase into Held for trade (HFT), Available for Sale (AFS) and Held to Maturity (HTM) categories in line with the RBI master circular-Prudential Norms for Classification, Valuation and Operation of Investments Portfolio by Banks.
+In accordance with the RBI guidelines, investments in equity of subsidiaries and joint ventures (a joint venture will be one where the Bank, along with its subsidiaries, holds more than 25 percent of the equity) are required to be classified under HTM category.
 For capital adequacy purpose, as per the RBI guidelines, equity securities held under HTM category are classified under banking book.

-As per the RBI guidelines, investments classified under HTM category need not be marked to market and carried at acquisition cost.
+As per the RBI guidelines, investments classified under HTM category need not be marked to market and are carried at acquisition cost.
 Any diminution, other than temporary, in the value of equity investments is provided for.
 Any loss on sale of investments in HTM category is recognised in the profit and loss statement.
 Any profit on sale of investments under HTM category is recognised in the profit and loss statement and is then appropriated to capital reserve, net of taxes and statutory reserve.

 Equity shares under the banking book are the Bank's investments in equity shares of its insurance subsidiaries.
-The book value of the equity investments under banking book is ₹ 47,070.2 million as per the regulatory scope of consolidation.
-The cumulative realised gains (losses) arising from sales and liquidations in the reporting period is ₹ 56,820.3 million.
-Total latent revaluation gains based on quoted market value at March 31, 2017 is ₹ 268,003.2 million.
+The book value of the equity investments under banking book is ₹ 45,787.4 million as per the regulatory scope of consolidation.
+The cumulative realised gain/(loss) arising from sale and liquidation of these securities in the reporting period is nil.
+Total latent revaluation gain of these outstanding securities, based on quoted market value at March 31, 2018 is ₹ 413,089.5 million.
 The book value of equity investments in insurance subsidiaries is deducted from capital as per the transition arrangement provided by RBI in the master circular on Basel III regulations.